chrisroos/gds-presentations/gds-smart-answers-developers.md

 * Single question per page?

 ^
-* Fully featured
-  * Supports existing complicated Smart Answers
 * Possibly too flexible?
   * Easy to do the same thing in different ways leading to a lack of consistency across Smart Answers
 * Very non-standard Rails app
   * Handful of standard controller actions but vast majority of the code doesn't follow the Rails way
 * Confusing DSL
   * Multiple ways to do the same thing
+  * Non-obvious order of execution
   * Predicate code
     * e.g. order of arguments in next_node_if
     * Re-inventing Ruby logic
-  * Non-obvious order of execution
 * Page content scattered
   * Pages made up of multiple phrases from different places in YAML file assembled by separate chunk of Ruby code - makes it harder to work out what the page will look like
 * Single question per page?